Nipol/SSG/blog/Day-one-own-4337/en-GB.md

 For these reasons, when preparing for recent testing, I thought I should implement ERC-4337 as a trial.
 Recording is also very important, so I want to publicly document the process of implementing and integrating AA through my blog.
 All implementations will follow [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337), and the contracts are on [own4337 on Github](https://github.com/Nipol/own4337).
 I think going through this public process will provide great motivation to continuously write these articles.
 Please let me know if there are any incorrect implementations, and I will continuously improve as I implement and integrate.
 I will be back tomorrow for the second day!

-Here is a continued translation of the message:

 ## Implementation Start

 In general, everything starts from the `UserOperation` struct.
 Because it defines the work a user wants to do, we first define it according to the document.